cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/web-crypto.md

 1. <a name="footnote-1"></a> Non-standard EdDSA is supported for the Ed25519 curve.
 Since this algorithm is non-standard, a few things to keep in mind while using it:
 * Use <Code>NODE-ED25519</Code> as the algorithm and namedCurve parameters.
 * Unlike NodeJS, we will not support "raw" import of private keys.
 * Since this algorithm is non-standard, the implementation may change over time.
-While we cannot guarantee it at this time, we will strive to maintain backward compatabilityand compatability with NodeJS's behavior.
+While we cannot guarantee it at this time, we will strive to maintain backward compatabilityand compatibility with NodeJS's behavior.
-Any notable compatability notes will be communicated in release notes and via this developer document.
+Any notable compatibility notes will be communicated in release notes and via this developer document.
 2. <a name="footnote-2"></a> MD5 is not part of the WebCrypto standard, but is supported in Cloudflare Workers for interacting with legacy systems that require MD5.
 MD5 is considered a weak algorithm.
 Do not rely upon MD5 for security.

 --------------------------------